Classified documents found in Joe Biden's home garage in Delaware

 The matter is under review by the US Department of Justice.

-Mr Biden's special counsel, Richard Sauber, said the president is fully cooperating with the Department of Justice to ensure the documents are stored properly by the US National Archives.
+Mr Biden's special counsel, Richard Sauber, said the president is fully cooperating with the Department of Justice to ensure the files are stored properly by the US National Archives.

-A further search of documents was conducted after the first batch of classified information was found at the Penn Biden Center in November, Mr Sauber said, leading to the discovery of a second batch at Mr Biden's Wilmington, Delaware home.
+The discovery of the documents have been called a political embarrassment for Mr Biden, as it comes during an ongoing investigation into former President Donald Trump's own alleged mishandling of classified files.

+Speaking to reporters on Thursday morning, Mr Biden said that his lawyers immediately notified officials when the first batch of files were discovered at the Penn Biden Center in November.

+Mr Biden said his lawyers reviewed other places where documents were stored from his time as vice-president after the first files were found, and that review was completed on Wednesday evening.

+"The lawyers arranged for the Department of Justice to take possession of the documents," he said.

-"The lawyers discovered among personal and political papers a small number of additional Obama-Biden Administration records with classified markings," Mr Sauber said on Thursday.
+Mr Sauber said in a statement that the additional search uncovered "among personal and political papers a small number of additional Obama-Biden Administration records with classified markings".

-"All but one of these documents were found in storage space in the President's Wilmington residence garage," he said.
-"One document consisting of one page was discovered among stored materials in an adjacent room."
+All but one of the documents were found in a storage space inside the garage of Mr Biden's Wilmington, Delaware home, he said.

+"One document consisting of one page was discovered among stored materials in an adjacent room," Mr Sauber added.
+Lawyers also searched Mr Biden's Rehoboth Beach home, but found no additional files.

-Mr Sauber added that lawyers completed their search for additional documents on Wednesday evening, and that they have arranged for the Department of Justice to take possession of the documents.
+The first batch of files were found in a storage closet at the University of Pennsylvania's Biden Center for Diplomacy and Global Engagement by Mr Biden's personal lawyers as they were moving out of the space.
+They reportedly included intelligence information about Ukraine, Iran and the UK.

+Mr Biden will now face questions about whether the newly discovered files hold sensitive information that could have jeopardised matters of US national security.